DNS, WHOIS & IP tools for .ca and beyond

 Authoritative Answer

-Connection Loads
+Connection established

-Common DNS Records
+Common DNS records

-MX Directs mail to a mail server
+Directs email to a specific mail server for the domain.

-NS Specifies the authoritative nameservers for a domain
+Specifies the authoritative nameservers hosting the domain.

 Securing DNS